deskvillage/dannychadburn.github.io/ebook-creation/index.md

 I'll work with design professionals (either from within your company or one of my trusted contacts) to create a beautiful cover and promotional images that reflect your brand guidelines.
 The resulting assets will integrate neatly into your site, and be optimised for use on eBook stores and various social networks.

-You'll retain all rights and ownership of the book and I will coordinate various publishing details (ISBN, metadata, etc) so it's set up for Amazon Kindle, Apple iBooks, Nook, Kobo, Google Play and mony other digital libraries.
+You'll retain all rights and ownership of the book and I will coordinate various publishing details (ISBN, metadata, etc) so it's set up for Amazon Kindle, Apple iBooks, Nook, Kobo, Google Play and many other digital libraries.

 #### The exported file will be provided in various eBook formats:

-- **.epub** - the most widely used ebook format, allowing custoemrs to absorb your book wherever and whenever they desire.
+- **.epub** - the most widely used ebook format, allowing customers to absorb your book wherever and whenever they desire.
 - **.mobi** - specifically for the Amazon store and Kindle devices - a massive potential audience.
 - **.pdf** - the standard in digital publishing that will work neatly on laptops, desktops or print.